spiral-nights/mirage/README.md

 * **True Serverless:** Apps are stored as Nostr events (Kind 30xxx) and run locally.
 No AWS, no Vercel, no backend maintenance.
 * **AI-Native Design:** The API is designed to be "self-documenting" for LLMs.
 You can prompt an AI: *"Make a grocery list app using the Mirage API"* and it will work instantly.
 * **Zero-Knowledge Security:** Apps run in a sandboxed `iframe` with a `null` origin.
 They **never** touch the user's private keys.
-* **Family-Ready:** Built-in support for encrypted channels and NIP-17 encryption allows for private, shared apps (e.g., "Family Chores" or "Team Notes").
+* **Family-Ready:** Built-in support for encrypted spaces and NIP-17 encryption allows for private, shared apps (e.g., "Family Chores" or "Team Notes").

 ## 🏗️ Architecture